-Vandervell passed away in 1908 (the same year Madge Syers won Olympic gold), but his impact not only lives on in through his pioneering work in developing skating but also in his 2015 induction into the World Figure Skating Hall Of Fame.
-One also can't forget the Vandervell Trophy, which was presented to Great Britain's National Skating Association in 1951 by Vandervell's sons and was to be awarded to the British skater who gave the best performance each year.
-The first winner of this trophy in Vandervell's memory was 1952 Olympic Gold Medallist Jeanette Altwegg and in years to come the trophy would be won by speed skaters and figure skaters alike.
+Henry passed away on September 3, 1908 but his impact lived on.
+He was remembered posthumously with an induction into the World Figure Skating Hall Of Fame in 2015.
+One also can't forget the Vandervell Trophy, which was presented to Great Britain's National Skating Association in 1951 by his sons, to be awarded to the British skater who gave the best performance each year.
+The first winner of this trophy in Henry's memory was 1952 Olympic Gold Medallist Jeanette Altwegg.
+In years to come the trophy would be won by speed skaters and figure skaters alike.
 My understanding is that it is still presented to this day and I'm sure someone with such a passion for the sport's early development is looking down smiling at that.

 Skate Guard is a blog dedicated to preserving the rich, colourful and fascinating history of figure skating and archives hundreds of compelling features and interviews in a searchable format for readers worldwide.
 Though there never has been nor will there be a charge for access to these resources, you taking the time to 'like' the blog's Facebook page at http://www.facebook.com/SkateGuard would be so very much appreciated.
 Already 'liking'?
 Consider sharing this feature for others via social media.
 It would make all the difference in the blog reaching a wider audience.
 Have a question or comment regarding anything you have read here?
 Have a suggestion for a topic related to figure skating history you would like to see covered?
 I'd love to hear from you!
 Learn the many ways you can reach out at http://skateguard1.blogspot.ca/p/contact.html.